cryslith/kataomoi/protocol.md

 ## Client-to-client message types

-All client-to-client messages have "sender" and "recipient" fields holding the usernames of the sender and desired recipient; these messages are sent by the client to the server and passed on accordingly.
+All client-to-client messages have type "client", and have "sender" and "recipient" fields holding the usernames of the sender and desired recipient; these messages are sent by the client to the server and passed on accordingly.
 The only other field is a "payload" field; this consists of a JSON object containing the remaining fields of the message, encrypted and signed using the recipient and sender's RSA keys, and encoded as a string of base 64 digits.

 ### initiate